Tyla (album): Background and release

 Shortly after graduating high school in 2019, Tyla released her debut single, "Getting Late".
 She directed the music video and promoted it through social media.
 The video gained significant traction in South Africa, amassing over 930,000 YouTube views within a month and catching the attention of Epic Records executives.
-In 2021, Tyla signed a recording contract with Epic and traveled outside South Africa for the first time to attend a songwriting camp in Dubai organized by the label.
+In 2021, Tyla signed a recording contract with Epic and traveled outside South Africa for the first time to attend a songwriting camp in Dubai organised by the label.
 Over the next two and a half years, she participated in recording sessions across South Africa, Ghana, Tanzania, Jamaica, Nigeria, the United States, and the United Kingdom to gain professional studio experience and develop her debut album.
 (Note: On 28 March 2024, Tyla told Billboard that she spent two-and-a-half years recording the album.
 On 17 October 2024, in a dialog with Lisa of Blackpink on Musicians on Musicians for Rolling Stone, she said that she started working on the album over three years ago.)
 During this period, she collaborated with producers and songwriters Sammy Soso, Ari PenSmith, Believve, and Mocha Bands, who contributed significantly to the album's production and songwriting.

 In October 2023, Tyla told Capital Xtra that she had been working on her debut album for over two years and described its genre as "popiano", a term she coined to blend amapiano and pop music.
 She explained to Billboard that she fused Western genres with African influences, aiming to create a concise three-minute format typical of R&B or pop songs, as opposed to the eight-to-ten-minute length of traditional amapiano tracks.
 In March 2024, Tyla shared with Rolling Stone that she named her album to introduce her unique musical style to new listeners.
 She noted that the title reflects the extensive effort she invested over time, countering misconceptions about her rapid rise to fame.
 She described the album as "experimental".
 Tyla was recorded at Geejam Studios in Port Antonio, Miloco and Sarm Studios in London, ACP Studios in Cape Town, SessionsAtlanta Studios in Atlanta, Criteria Studios in Miami, and Home Away From Home, Just for the Road, and Sony Music Studios in Los Angeles.

 Tyla announced the album's release date via social media on 30 November 2023.
 Originally scheduled for 1 March 2024, the release was delayed to include a collaboration with Nigerian singer Tems on the song "No.1".
 The album was ultimately released on 22 March 2024, through FAX Records and Epic Records.
 It was released by Since '93 and RCA Records in the UK, CD and vinyl formats were released in South Africa by Sony Music South Africa and in the U.S. exclusively through Target by Epic Records.
 The Japanese edition was released on 7 August 2024, by Sony Music Entertainment Japan.
 During an interview with Elle on 10 September 2024, Tyla hinted a deluxe edition of her album.
 Titled Tyla +, it was released on 11 October 2024, with three additional tracks.